ConeDragon/docs/building/tracks/new/implement-tooling.md

 Finally, after having implemented a Representer, the last tool to build is the Analyzer.
 To get started building an Analyzer, check the [Creating an Analyzer from scratch](/docs/building/tooling/analyzers/creating-from-scratch) document.

-At this point, focus should probably shift back to adding more exercises.
+At this point, the focus should probably shift back to adding more exercises.
 To speed up adding new exercises, consider building a [Test Generator](/docs/building/tooling/test-generators).

 ## Implementation